 - Update on Academic Program & General Education Review for AY2014-15

 By Summer 2015, FIT will complete the transition from ANGEL to Blackboard.
-All courses and groups will be housed in Blackboard, which has many exciting new features such as enhanced rubrics, easier grading, a better content editor.
+All courses and groups will be housed in Blackboard, which has many exciting new features such as enhanced rubrics, easier grading, and a better content editor.
 To find out the schedule for Blackboard training, please see the CET.